pierangeloc/programs-as-data/presentation/story.md

 Or(DBErrorCondition(DbType.Postgres, List(TableName("user", "access_token"))), HttpErrorCondition(Url("https://license-check.org/check")))
 ```

 Here the `Or` is a combinator term, while the other 2 are basic terms.
-It is handy to introduce some constructors to make the creation of the basic terms.
-We could add an extension method or just add a method to tbe base trait to facilitate the combination of such terms:
+If we introduce some constructors to make the creation of the basic terms easier, we can describe our health check where we just check the  existance of 2 DB tables on Postgres, and an http call that must return a Success code.

 ```scala
 val errorCondition =